foreline/proj2file/README.md

 # Proj2File

-PHP Console application used to pack all project files to one file.
+A PHP console application designed to pack entire project into a single markdown file.

+* The packed file is placed to `.proj2file` directory.
-The file contains project structure and project files content wrapping in triple backticks.
+* The file contains project structure and project files content wrapping in triple backticks.
-The packed file is placed to `.proj2file` directory.
-Respects `.gitignore` file rules.
+* Respects `.gitignore` file rules.
+* Generates detailed statistics about the packed project including the number of lines of code and tokens.

+The tool is particularly useful for:
+* Asking AI for help with specific project related tasks.
+* Creating project snapshots.

 ## Installation